The 5 cocktails every gentleman should know how to make

 The original mashup: Manhattan

-Rye-based cocktails have witnessed a revival in recent years, as evidenced by the old fashioned, but this American-Italian blend has never really gone out of the public eye.
-First poured in the latter part of the 1800s, the Manhattan is bracing and punchy – and it’s said that J.P.
+Rye-based cocktails have witnessed a revival in recent years, as evidenced by the Old Fashioned, but this American-Italian never went out of fashion to begin with.
+First poured in the latter part of the 1800s, the Manhattan is bracing and punchy – it’s said that J.P.
 Morgan used to have one at the end of each trading day, so it makes for a good wind-down companion.
 Whether taken in the Big Apple, the Big Smoke, or the Big Sur, the Manhattan is a creation that’s popular across the globe.

 Ingredients